Mobilizing for Trans Futures: Trans-Inclusive Grantmaking Training

 Sept 15-16: 8 am to 10:30 EDT

-If your institution would like to hire GPP to facilitate the training outside of these time frames, please inquire at info@globalphilanthropyproject.org
+If your institution would like to hire GPP to facilitate the training outside of these time frames, or with customization, please inquire at info@globalphilanthropyproject.org

 More Information